-AppMachine supports iOS (the Apple iPhone platform) and Android (the Google platform).
+AppMachine supports iOS (the Apple iPhone platform), Android (the Google platform) and Windows Phone 8 (Windows Phone Store).
 So you get native apps for the iPhone, the iPod Touch and the iPad using iOS version 5.0 and higher as well as for every variety of Android smartphone or tablet.
 In this way, we cover the majority of the app market.
-AppMachine will be available soon for HTML5 and Windows Phone 8.
+AppMachine will be available soon for HTML5.
 We're also developing a special iPad version.

 These platforms will become available in Q2 and Q3 of 2014.
 We will let you know as soon as we know when exactly.

 You build the app, you add the content, and you’re responsible for that content.
 You submit the app under your own developer licenses for iOS and Google Play or under AppMachine license for Windows Phone 8.
 Using your own account allows you to charge money for the app.
 AppMachine does not provide you with the source code for your app.

 Of course!
 We offer e-mail and chat support to all users.
 Send us your queries and we can help you decide what kind of expertise you need — whether that be programming or design help.
 We’d be happy to introduce you to one of our partners.

 AppMachine’s Analytics page shows you how often your app has been downloaded from the various app stores.
 You can see your app’s ranking and the ratings that users have given it.
 What’s more, we monitor the use within the app.
 You can find out more about all the Analytics possibilities by clicking here.

 That will be no problem for a good developer.
 If you don’t have a developer nearby, get in touch with us.
 We’ll introduce you to one of our partners.
 You can reach us at email@example.com.